Alliance University (New York City)

+Alliance University (formerly Nyack College (/ˈnaɪ.æk/) was a private Christian university affiliated with the Christian and Missionary Alliance and located in New York City.
+It offered undergraduate and graduate programs; in addition, it included Alliance Theological Seminary.

+In June 2023, the Middle States Commission on Higher Education announced that it would revoke the university's accreditation in December 2023 due to significant and ongoing financial challenges.
+On June 30, 2023, university leaders announced that it would cease operations as of August 31, 2023.

 History

-Originally known as the Missionary Training Institute, the school was founded in 1882 in New York City by Dr. A.B.
-Simpson.
+Originally known as the Missionary Training Institute, the school was founded in 1882 in New York City by Dr. A. B. Simpson.
 Simpson resigned from a prestigious New York City pastorate to develop an interdenominational fellowship devoted to serving unreached people.
 Simpson's view was shared by many of his contemporaries, including mainline church leaders, laborers, and theological scholars.